winterdharma/DharmaPearls/01_agama/samyukta/14/index.md

 The Mindfulness of Breathing group consists of 15 full sutras and 7 abbreviated variants for a total of 22.
 The material is found in fascicle 29 of <em>Taisho</em> No. 99.
 Below is a list of the English translations currently available.

-Note: Previous English translations currently available at <a href="https://suttacentral.net/" target="_blank">SuttaCentral are referenced below.
+Note: Previous English translations currently available at <a href="https://suttacentral.net/" target="_blank">SuttaCentral</a> are referenced below.
 The reader should be aware that titles for *SĀ* sutras are supplied by the translator(s).
 The sutra numbering follows Yinshun’s reconstruction.
 The <em>Taisho</em> sutra numbers are noted for reference ("[T 99.xxx]").

 ---